Code-Institute-Submissions/project01-user-centric-frontend/README.md

 |Responsive Navigation|Too close to left, needs to be centred.
 Needs hover background|Too close to left, needs to be centred.
 Needs hover background|Not Applicable|Button jumps down passed the logo onto a new line|Too close to left, needs to be centred.
 Needs hover background|Too close to left, needs to be centred.
 Needs hover background|Too close to left, needs to be centred.
 Needs hover background|Not Applicable
 |Styling|Passed|Passed|Passed|Passed|Passed|Passed|Passed|Passed|
 |Book us Form|Two column fields need to be one column|Two column fields need to be one column|Form too long, prefer one screen length|Two column fields need to be one column|Two column fields need to be one column|Two column fields need to be one column|Two column fields need to be one column|Form too long, prefer one screen length|

+**PLEASE NOTE:Many of the issues highlighted by the page Audits can be addressed by more advanced solutions that are beyond the scope of this HTML/CSS project, for example the Catalogue page performance values.**

 #####   Audit